merlos/jekyll-auto-image/README.md

 title: Post 1
 ---

-This is my example post
+This is my example post.
+It includes an image in the contents.

 ![first image](/assets/first_image.png)